The holiday season poses unique needs for many military service members and veterans.

 Adopt a veteran or veteran’s family

-If you adopt a family as an individual, you must first join Soldiers’ Angels as a Team Angel.
-If your business or organization adopts a family, you must join Soldiers’ Angels as a Business Angel.
-After completing a registration form, you can select a family or families to adopt and view their wishlist.
+Volunteers, businesses, and organizations can register to adopt a family.
+After completing registration, you can select a family or families to adopt and view their wishlists.
 Then the shopping for gifts begins – just be sure to mail them in time for Christmas!

 Donate to a veterans charity